MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 > [!IMPORTANT]
 >
-> 1. Exchange Admin Integration Pack (v10.19.16.0 or above) targets .NET Framework 4.5.2, please
+> 1. Exchange Admin Integration Pack (v10.19.16.0 or above) targets .NET Framework 4.5.2.
+Ensure
->    ensure that .NET Framework Runtime v4.5.2 or later is installed on Runbook Designer and Runbook
+>    that .NET Framework Runtime v4.5.2 or later is installed on Runbook Designer and Runbook Server
->    Server machines.
+>    machines.
 We recommend installing the latest available .NET framework version.
 > 2. Create the following files with (identical) contents as shown below to update
 >    `supportedRuntimeVersion` to v4:
 >    - `%systemdrive%/Program Files (x86)/Microsoft System Center/Orchestrator/Runbook Designer/RunbookDesigner.exe.config`